GrantGMiller/libcal_api/README.rst

 Python LibCal Interface
 =======================

 SpringShare has many APIs including the LibCal API.
-Used by many libraries and universities to organize spaces and rooms.
+Used by many libraries (like, the ones with books) and universities to organize spaces and rooms.

 `SpringShare <https://springshare.com/>`_

 `LibCal <https://springshare.com/libcal/>`_

-View your LibCal API Docs at your specific URL like "https://your=company.libcal.com/admin/api/1.1/"
+View your LibCal API Docs at your specific URL like "https://your-company.libcal.com/admin/api/1.1/"

 Usage